Make a Difference in a Child's Life.

-Room and board is included.
+Room and board are included.
 Counselors reside in cabins with the campers.
 All cabins have electricity and screened windows.
-Younger camper cabins have bathrooms attached.
+Most have bathrooms attached.
 Older camper cabins use a nearby common bathroom.

 The food at camp is great!
 It is always fresh and served buffet style.
 There is something for everyone.
 Our Food Service Director goes out of his way to prepare nutritious alternatives for vegans, vegetarians, or people with special dietary needs.
 The veggie options are excellent and there is always a fully stocked salad bar for lunch and dinner.

 If you put your heart into it, you will have the best summer of your life and have made a positive, lasting impression on campers who will never forget you.
 Other benefits include:

 - Great, friendly people to work with

 - Being outside all day in a beautiful location

 - Playing in the rain, spontaneous water balloon fights, and dressing like a pirate

 - Staff Lounge with high-speed wireless internet, cable TV, and a small kitchen

 - Use of camp vehicles during time off